OxalisCommunity/oxalis/developer-readme.md

 # Oxalis developer notes

+This document is a bit outdated.
+As of Oxalis 4.0 RC2 runs Oxalis all tests with access to in-memory database and a PKI made for tests are used in all PKI-related tests.
+Cargo is also no longer used.

 The purpose of this document is to document how to develop and maintain the Oxalis code base

 ## The Oxalis home directory and configuration